-->

 command to kill VMs

-Figure 1: ESXi command to kill running VMs, as captured by Alien Labs.
+Figure 1: ESXi command to kill running VMs, as captured by LevelBlue Labs.

 In addition to the above-mentioned parameter, the threat actor can specify the number of threads to use (the default value is 50) and the path to encrypt.
 (By default, the malware will encrypt the current directory and its subfolders.)